 - How will Permit-by-License Plate benefit me?

 - Eliminates the need to display physical permits and the need to move permits from vehicle to vehicle

-- Pay stations on campus will be upgraded to paperless
+- Pay stations on campus are now paperless and contactless

 - Returning to your vehicle to display a paper permit will no longer be necessary

 - Lost or stolen permits and the associated replacement fees, police reports, and processing times will be eliminated

 - No more worrying about forgetting your permit, a permit falling from a rearview mirror or being displayed improperly

 - Reduced paper, plastic, envelopes and ink used in permit production and distribution